sagarkargathra/Space-Rocket-beta/README.md

 Up Arrow Key: to boosting rocket Forward/Also to activate Thrusters Left arrow Key: to turn the rocket Left
 Right Arrow Key: to turn the rockey Right

+Please feel free to enjoy and appreciate any upgrade to myproject if you want to add on.
+Thank you..!!